Smooth Yamabe invariant and surgery: Proof of Theorem

-It follows that for any fixed $R>0$ the balls $(B^{F^2g}(x_i,R),x_i,F^2 g)$ converge to a ball of radius $R$ in $\mH^{k+1}\times \mS^{n-k-1}$ in the $C^{2,\al}$-topology of Riemannian manifolds with base point.
-This topology has its origins in Cheeger's finiteness theorem \cite{cheeger:70} and in the work of Gromov \cite{gromov:81}, \cite{gromov:99}.
+The $C^{2,\al}$-topology of Riemannian manifolds with base point has its origins in Cheeger's finiteness theorem \cite{cheeger:70} and in the work of Gromov \cite{gromov:81}, \cite{gromov:99}.
 The article by Petersen \cite[Pages 167--202]{petersen:97} is a good introduction to the subject.

-In the limit $r\to 0$ (or equivalently $t\to \infty$) the $W$-component of the metric $F^2 g$ grows exponentially.
+In the limit $r\searrow 0$ (or equivalently $t\to \infty$) the $W$-component of the metric $F^2 g$ grows exponentially.
 The motivation for introducing the function $f$ into the definition of $g_\th$ is to slow down this exponential growth: the diameter of the $W$-component with respect to $g_\th$ is then bounded by $A_\th\diam(W,g)$, where $\diam(W,g)$ is the diameter of $W$ with respect to $g$.
 This slowing down has to be done carefully in order to get nice limit spaces.
-The properties claimed for $f$ imply the following result.
+The properties claimed for~$f$ imply the following result.